maptiler/maptiler-sdk-js/readme.md

 ```

 We deployed exactely the same logic for the `loadWithTerrain` event.
 Let's see how they two ways compares.
-- With a callback on the `loadWithTerrain` event:
+- Classic: with a callback on the `loadWithTerrain` event:
 ```ts
 function init() {